Uttarakhand Council of Ministers

 The Uttarakhand Council of Ministers is the executive wing of Government of Uttarakhand and headed by Chief Minister of Uttarakhand, who is the head of government and leader of the state cabinet.
-The term of every executive wing is for 5 years.
+The term of every executive wing is for five years.
 The council of ministers are assisted by department secretaries attached to each ministry who are from IAS Uttarakhand Cadre.
 The chief executive officer responsible for issuing orders on behalf of government is Chief Secretary to the state government.
-The current Chief Secretary is Dr. Sukhbir Singh Sindhu who took charge from outgoing Om Prakash.
+The current Chief Secretary is Anand Bardhan who took charge on 1 April 2025.